yuvalmGS/gigaspaces-wiki-jekyll/xap97/networking-how-tos.markdown

 ---
 layout: post
-title:  Networking How Tos
+title:  Network Configuration
 categories: XAP97
+parent: none
+weight: 450
+---

+In this guide we will explain how to configure the network in order for XAP to work properly .

+{% children %}

+{%comment%}
 parent: administrators-guide.html
 weight: 600
----

-{% summary %}Instructions for getting specific things related to networking done.{% endsummary %}
-{% children %}
+{%endcomment%}